 The OCIF Guide contains a number of investment and borrowing restrictions which vary according to the type of fund - for example, whether it is a general securities fund, a fund of funds or a feeder fund.
-However, this firm has successfully obtained derogations from certain investment restrictions set out in the OCIF Guide (noting that such derogations must be applied for on a case-by-case basis and are not available in every instance).
+However, Carey Olsen has successfully obtained derogations from certain investment restrictions set out in the OCIF Guide (noting that such derogations must be applied for on a case-by-case basis and are not available in every instance).

-Where the OCIF is an umbrella fund, each of its sub-funds will be treated separately for the purposes of determining which restrictions will apply to that sub-fund.
+Where the OCIF is an umbrella fund, each of its sub-funds will be treated separately for the purposes of determining which restrictions apply to that sub-fund.

-3.3.2 Requirements for Non-Local Service Providers
+3.3.2 Requirements for Non-local Service Providers

-Please refer to 2.3.2 Local Regulatory Requirements for Non-Local Service Providers.
+Please refer to 2.3.2 Local Regulatory Requirements for Nonlocal Service Providers.

-The OCIF Guide sets out specific requirements regarding service providers, such as the manager (see 3.3.3 Local Regulatory Requirements for Non-Local Managers) and the trustee/custodian, which must be a company that is a member of a major banking or insurance group of companies or, otherwise, an institution that is acceptable to the IFSC.
+The OCIF Guide sets out specific requirements regarding service providers such as the manager (see 3.3.3 Local Regulatory Requirements for Non-local Managers) and the trustee/custodian, which must be a company that is a member of a major banking or insurance group of companies, or be an institution that is acceptable to the JFSC.

-The OCIF Guide also contains the requirement that certain service providers, including the manager/administrator and trustee or custodian, must be an appropriately licensed Jersey company with staff and premises in Jersey.
+The OCIF Guide also contains the requirement that certain service providers, including the manager/administrator and trustee/custodian must be an appropriately licensed Jersey company with staff and premises in Jersey.
 Again, it is possible to seek a derogation from such requirements.

-3.3.3 Local Regulatory Requirements for Non-Local Managers

-Please refer to 2.3.3 Local Regulatory Requirements for Non-Local Managers.
+3.3.3 Local Regulatory Requirements for Nonlocal Managers Please refer to 2.3.3 Local Regulatory Requirements for Nonlocal Managers.

-A manager of an OCIF is required to be engaged primarily in the business of fund management, and to have sufficient financial resources at its disposal to enable it to conduct its business effectively and meet its liabilities; in particular, it must be in compliance with the financial resource requirements of the relevant IFSC Code of Practice.
+A manager of an OCIF is required to be engaged primarily in the business of fund management, and to have sufficient financial resources at its disposal to enable it to conduct its business effectively and meet its liabilities.
+In particular, it must be in compliance with the financial resource requirements of the relevant JFSC Code of Practice.

 As mentioned previously, the manager is required to be a company incorporated and resident in Jersey.
-It is not, however, essential for the manager to have staff and premises on the island if a Jersey incorporated company which does have staff and premises on the island is appointed as administrator.
+It is not, however, essential for the manager to have staff and premises on the island if a Jersey-incorporated company which does have staff and premises on the island is appointed as administrator.